oreillymedia/backbone-github/readme.md

 # Backbone GitHub

+NB: This library has added ton of features since we wrote this README.
+Please see test coverage for features.

 Backbone GitHub is a 100% client-side Javascript library for accessing the GitHub API using Cross Origin Resource Sharing.

 The library is covered by a suite of Jasmine tests in the `/test` directory.